 When older adults are brought into the emergency department with hip or other fractures, the program’s streamlined admission process works quickly to get them assessed.
 Effective pain management by medicine begins upon arrival at the hospital, with early surgical treatment important for further pain relief.
 Our goal is to have most fracture patients age 65 and older evaluated by a physician and prepared for surgery to repair the fracture within 18 to 24 hours.

 Experienced Medical Team

-Patients in the Geriatric Fracture Program, part of the Abington Orthopaedic & Spine Institute – Jefferson Health, have their care managed by a team of professionals from multiple medical disciplines.
-This expert team includes primary care physicians, orthopaedic surgeons, anesthesiologists, geriatricians, specialized nurses and physical and occupational therapists.
+Patients in the Geriatric Fracture Program, part of the Abington Orthopedic & Spine Institute – Jefferson Health, have their care managed by a team of professionals from multiple medical disciplines.
+This expert team includes primary care physicians, orthopedic surgeons, anesthesiologists, geriatricians, specialized nurses and physical and occupational therapists.
 All are skilled and knowledgeable in the latest approaches for treating older patients with fractures.

 Our team works together to create a comprehensive plan for every senior who sustains a fracture.
 Orthopedic surgeons, primary care physicians and geriatricians coordinate each patient’s care, to evaluate them appropriately and rapidly, relieve pain, shorten time to surgery, reduce days spent in the hospital and improve recovery results.